Hispanic-Latino American Addiction Rehab

 Substance Abuse Statistics for the Hispanic Community

 Latino Americans’ alcohol and drug trends overall tend to parallel the U.S. population’s.
 Assimilation, sex, age, and education as well as a person’s culture of origin all factor into the likelihood of substance abuse.

-When looking at Hispanic-Latino people and alcohol abuse, a lot of data tends to lump Hispanics into one category, when in actuality there are a lot of diverse subgroups.
+In studies of Hispanic-Latino people and alcohol abuse, a lot of data tends to lump people from these populations into one category, when in actuality, there are many diverse subgroups.
 A National Epidemiological Survey on Alcohol and Related Conditions found that non-Hispanic whites tended to have a 1.3% incidence of alcohol use disorder (AUD).
-Other Hispanic subgroups, however, varied:
+Other Hispanic and Latino subgroups varied:

 - Puerto Ricans – 3.6% AUD incidence

 - Mexican Americans – 2.5%

 - Other Hispanics (from other Latin American or Spanish-speaking Caribbean countries) – 1.6%

 When examining Hispanic-Latino alcohol abuse, when the data is broken down more (it isn’t always), it tends to focus on Mexican Americans, Cuban Americans, and Puerto Ricans.
 (While it isn’t a U.S. state, Puerto Rico is technically part of the country.)